 - Wash and peel the potatoes.
 Then boil the potatoes for 15-20 minutes.
 When they are fork-tender, drain the water.

-- While the potatoes are cooking, prepare the vegetables.
+- Prepare the vegetables while the potatoes are cooking.
 Remove the kale from the stems and finely dice the kale leaves.
 Finely chop the spring onions.

-- Mash the potatoes with the butter and milk.
+- Mash the potatoes with butter and milk.
 Add the salt and pepper, to taste.
-Stir in the kale and spring onions while the potatoes are still hot and put the lid on so that the greens can cook.
+Stir in the kale and spring onions while the potatoes are still hot and put the lid on so that the greens can cook in the residual heat.
 Let the potatoes rest for at least 5 minutes before serving.